-The Hazardous Materials Regulations (HMR) is found in parts 100 - 185 of title 49 of the Code of Federal Regulations.
-The common reference for these regulations is 49 CFR 100 - 185
+The Hazardous Materials Regulations (HMR) is found in parts 171-180 of title 49 of the Code of Federal Regulations.
+The common reference for these regulations is 49 CFR 171-180.

-The Hazardous Materials Table in the regulations contains a list of these items.
+The Hazardous Materials Table in these regulations contains a list of these items.
 However, this list is not all-inclusive.
 Whether or not a material is considered hazardous is based on its characteristics and the shipper's decision on whether or not the material meets a definition of a hazardous material in the regulations.